Accessible Business Entrance Program

 Department of Building Inspection

-Remember, although this ordinance is the responsibility of the property owner to ensure the entryway is accessible, ADA accessibility is a shared responsibility between the property owner and tenant.
-Small businesses can go a long way toward minimizing risk and limiting exposure to lawsuits by taking proactive steps to assess the inside of their business for barriers.
-Businesses should create a roadmap to accessibility starting with consulting a CASp inspector and remediating any areas of non-compliance.
+Tenants and property owners share an ongoing obligation to remove barriers to accessibility.
+Small businesses should take proactive steps to assess the inside of their business for barriers.
+You can start by hiring a Certified Access Specialist (CASp) for an access inspection and remediate areas of non-compliance.
 The worst thing for a business to do is nothing.
 Don’t let yourself be blindsided by a lawsuit.
 The majority of people who sue for ADA non-compliance are serial litigants and drive-by lawsuits who generally sue for readily achievable upgrades.